slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "I think you have it handled."

 "You never stay.
-You're never home wiht me anymore."
-Renee pouted, "Or are you meeting another girl to stay home with?"
+You're never home with me anymore."
+Her lip pouted, "Or are you meeting another girl to stay home with?"

 "It'll only be until you're done.
 There is no other girl."